-Today exists 6 schools of orthodox Hindu philosophy and three heterodox schools.
+Today exists six schools of orthodox hindu-philosophy and three heterodox schools.

 All these scriptures contain a limited and therefore often unilateral knowledge, also conditioned by the oral translation and the consciousness and secrecy of the traditionist and the scools.
-Therefore, for example, are the Upanishads not generally accepted in India.
+Therefore are the Upanishads not generally accepted in India.

 * Brahma (creator of forms - with the 4 faces; earth)

 * Vishnu (penetrating and building, sustaining and destroying; divine electric and magnetic forces and poles; air(Chit) and Water(Ananda)